-Immediately following Ash Wednesday (February 18, 2026), the next rituals happen on the First Sunday of Lent.
+Immediately following Ash Wednesday (which in 2026 is on February 18), the next rituals happen on the First Sunday of Lent.
 First, there is the Parish Rite of Sending at Mass, as a way of recognizing the Catechumens' final period of preparation.
 At that same time there is a Call to Continuing Conversion to give support to our Candidates also preparing for Easter.
 Soon afterward, the Rite of Election, a diocesan-wide celebration, led by our Bishop - the head of our local Church - involving every Catechumen from every Catholic parish in our diocese.
 Accompanied by their Sponsors, are formally declared by the Bishop as the Elect - "chosen by God" - to receive the Sacraments of Initiation at Easter.